|

 Employees should monitor their data and immediately report any suspected incidents to their direct supervisor, and in the case of technology-related incidents to the Support Center for direction.
 The NPC Support Center can be reached at (928) 524-7447.

-The primary objective the college wants to achieve in response to an incident is to preserve as much of the volatile evidence as possible.
+The primary objective NPC wants to achieve in response to an incident is to preserve as much of the volatile evidence as possible.
 Because of this, the ISG wants the individual reporting the incident to do as few things to the affected system or location as possible before the ISG can secure the system or location for analysis.

 In response to a computer incident, employees have been instructed as follows: